AdHoc-Protocol/AdHoc-protocol/README.md

     }
 }
 ```
-AdHocAgent utility could be read the in this way..
+AdHocAgent utility could be read in this manner..
 <details>
  <summary><span style = "font-size:30px">👉</span><b><u>Click to see</u></b></summary>